vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Increases amount of movement points available to affected hero on new turn

+- subtype:
-- subtype: 0 - sea, subtype 1 - land
+- - heroMovementLand: only land movement will be affected
+- - heroMovementSea: only sea movement will be affected
 - val: number of movement points (100 points for a tile)

 ### WATER_WALKING

 Allows movement over water for affected heroes

-- subtype: 1 - without penalty, 2 - with penalty
+- val: TODO

 ### FLYING_MOVEMENT

 Allows flying movement for affected heroes

-- subtype: 1 - without penalty, 2 - with penalty
+- val: TODO

 ### NO_TERRAIN_PENALTY